Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Paul Reeves Photography, Shutterstock

-This species is characterized by their haphazardly spaced rows of oval-shaped dots on their back.
+This species is characterized by its haphazardly spaced rows of oval-shaped dots on its back.
 Sometimes, these rows don’t look much like rows at all.

 cope's gray treefrog on a stone